berndporr/fastcgi_json_cpp_api/ds18b20/README.md

 ## Hardware setup

-Connect the sensor to GPIO4, 3.3V and GND on the raspberry pi: https://pinout.xyz/pinout/1_wire
+Connect the DS18B20 to GPIO4, 3.3V and GND on the raspberry pi: https://pinout.xyz/pinout/1_wire
-You need to use a pullup between GPIO and 3.3 of 1k-4.7k.
+You need to use a pullup between the GPIO4 and 3.3V pin of 1k-4.7k.
 See photo above.

 Add to `/boot/firmware/config.txt`: